-Individual and corporate shareholder dealing in securities in Israel may be taxed at the tax rates applicable to business income-23% for corporations in 2022 and a marginal tax rate of up to 47% (in 2022) for individuals, not including excess tax (described below).
-Notwithstanding the foregoing, Real Capital Gain derived from the sale of our ordinary shares by a non-Israeli shareholder may be exempt under the Ordinance from Israeli taxation provided that the following cumulative conditions are met: (i) the shares were purchased upon or after the registration of the shares on the stock exchange, (ii) the seller does not have a permanent establishment in Israel to which the derived capital gain is attributable, (iii) if the seller is a corporation, no more than 25% of its means of control are held, directly and indirectly, alone or together with another by Israeli residents, and (iv) if the seller is a corporation, there is no Israeli resident that is entitled to 25% or more of the revenues or profits of the corporation, directly or indirectly.
+Individual and corporate shareholder dealing in securities in Israel may be taxed at the tax rates applicable to business income-23% for corporations in 2023 and a marginal tax rate of up to 47% (in 2023) for individuals, not including excess tax (described below).
+Notwithstanding the foregoing, Real Capital Gain derived from the sale of our ordinary shares by a non-Israeli shareholder (whether an individual or a corporation) may be exempt under the Ordinance from Israeli taxation provided that the following cumulative conditions are met: (i) the shares were purchased upon or after the registration of the shares on a recognized stock exchange, (ii) the seller does not have a permanent establishment maintained in Israel to which the derived capital gain is attributable, (iii) if the seller is a corporation, no more than 25% of its means of control are held, directly and indirectly, alone or together with another by Israeli residents, and (iv) if the seller is a corporation, there is no Israeli resident that is entitled to 25% or more of the revenues or profits of the corporation, directly or indirectly.
 In addition, such exemption would not be available to a person whose capital gains from selling or otherwise disposing of the securities are deemed to be business income.
 In addition, this exemption shall not be relevant to the part of the capital gains allocable to the holding period before the shares were listed for trading on the stock exchange (however, such portion might also be exempt from tax in Israel if certain criteria are met).

-In addition, the sale of shares may be exempt from Israeli capital gain tax under the provisions of an applicable tax treaty.
-For example, the Convention between the Government of the United States and the Government of the State of Israel with respect to Taxes of Income, as amended, or the U.S.-Israel Double Tax Treaty, exempts U.S. residents for the purposes of the treaty from Israeli capital gain tax in connection with such sale, provided (i) the U.S. resident owned, directly or indirectly, less than 10% of the Israeli resident company's voting power at any time within the 12-month period preceding such sale; (ii) the seller, being an individual, is present in Israel for a period or periods of less than 183 days during the taxable year; and (iii) the capital gain from the sale was not derived through a permanent establishment of the U.S. resident in Israel.
+In addition, the sale of shares may be exempt from Israeli capital gain tax under the provisions of an applicable tax treaty subject to the eligibility of such person to the treaty benefits.
+For example, the Convention between the Government of the United States and the Government of the State of Israel with respect to Taxes of Income, as amended, or the U.S.-Israel Double Tax Treaty, generally exempts U.S. residents for the purposes of the treaty holding the shares as a capital asset and are entitled to claim the benefits afforded to such a resident by the U.S.-Israel Double Tax Treaty, from Israeli capital gain tax in connection with such sale, provided (i) the U.S. resident owned, directly or indirectly, less than 10% of the Israeli resident company's voting power at any time within the 12-month period preceding such sale subject to certain conditions; (ii) the seller, being an individual, is present in Israel for a period or periods of less than 183 days in the aggregate during the relevant taxable year; (iii) the capital gain from the sale was not derived through a permanent establishment of the U.S. resident which is maintained in Israel under certain terms; (iv) the capital gain from the sale is not attributed to real estate located in Israel; and (v) the capital gain from the sale is not attributed to royalties.